Alcohol related violence

 Overall, just under one-third of non-domestic assault incidents recorded by the NSW Police involve alcohol.
 This proportion varies considerably depending on the day of the week that assault occurs.

-During the week (Monday to Thursday) approximately 20% of non-domestic assault incidents involve alcohol.
-This rises to more than one-third of incidents on Fridays (33.7%), then peaks at almost half of all assaults on the weekend (46.6%).
+During the week (Monday to Thursday) almost 20% of non-domestic assault incidents involve alcohol.
+This rises to 30% of incidents on Fridays, then peaks at almost half of all assaults on the weekend (45%).

 Time of day

-Almost half of alcohol related non-domestic assault incidents recorded by the NSW Police occur at night between 6pm and midnight.
-A further 34% of incidents occur between midnight and 6am.
+Half of alcohol related non-domestic assault incidents recorded by the NSW Police occur at night between 6pm and midnight.
+A further 33% of incidents occur between midnight and 6am.

-By comparison only one-quarter of non-alcohol related assaults occur between 6pm and midnight and only 7.5% between midnight and 6am.
-Nearly half of non-alcohol related assaults occur between midday and 6pm (44.4%).
+By comparison approximately one-quarter of non-alcohol related assaults occur between 6pm and midnight with a further 8% between midnight and 6am.
+Nearly half of non-alcohol related assaults occur between midday and 6pm (45%).

 2. The impact of 'lockout laws' on assault in Sydney